mladenivkovic/mesh-hydro/README.md

 - boxsize is always assumed to be 1 (in any dimension), and starts at zero.
 Can be changed in `defines.h` though.
 - there is only a uniform grid.
 If you want AMR or non-Cartesian geometries, do it yourself.
 - No advection solver uses a Riemann solver.
-- Piecewise constant advection can't apply slope limiters.
+- Piecewise constant advection can't apply limiters.
 - You can use the code as a Riemann solver only.
 To do that, use the `Makefile-Riemann` makefile in `/program/bin/`
 - You can't use the HLLC solver as an individual solver to just solve a Riemann problem.
 (You also shouldn't be doing that.)
 - ...